hanmajid/android.seed/README.md

 🚀 *Still in development* 🚀

 A social media prototype that demonstrates the usage of Android Jetpack libraries and recommended app architecture and design.
-Please refer to [Features Section](#features) for available features.

 ## Features

-Please refer to Screenshots page to see these features in action.
+Please refer to Screenshots page (TODO) to see these features in action.

+* Onboarding page for first-time user
+* Login page
+* Register page
+* TBD

+## Libraries

+Please refer to Screenshots page (TODO) to see these libraries in action.

 1. Databinding
    1. ✅ Binding adapters.